How to Install SSH on Fedora 40 or 39

 This command refreshes the repository metadata and upgrades the packages, ensuring your system is current.

-Step 2: Install SSH on Fedora via DNF Command
+Install SSH via DNF Command

 rpm -qa | grep openssh-server